From NFL turf to Olympic pool, SoFi Stadium prepares for the World Cup and LA28

 "The idea that where you're going to see players catching touchdowns today, or the U.S. score their opening goal of the World Cup, could also be where Katie Ledecky or someone else is swimming during the Olympics is a crazy thought," Demoff said.

-One of the most stunning features of the stadium is the 70,000-square-foot, dual-sided oval Infinity Board, a massive 360-degree central video screen, the largest of its kind in the world.
+One of the most stunning features of the stadium is the 70,000-square-foot, dual-sided oval Infinity Screen, a massive 360-degree central video display, the largest of its kind in the world.

 More than 120 feet above the field, Josh Mark, the stadium's vice president of broadcast operations and production, shows off the buzzing control room, where about 50 people work on NFL game days with roughly 100 crew members overall operating cameras and multiple backup systems, he said.